Key Survey Information

 - Key variables: Key variables of interest are listed below.

 - Full-time graduate students by demographic and financial support characteristics

 - Part-time graduate students by demographic characteristics

 - Postdocs by demographic and financial support characteristics, and type and origin of doctoral degree

-- Doctorate-holding NFRs by sex and type of doctoral degree
+- NFRs by sex and type of doctoral degree

 - Institutions by name, location, highest degree granted, and other institutional characteristics (e.g., historically black college or university, Carnegie Classification, public or private control)

 - Schools by name, Integrated Postsecondary Education Data System (IPEDS) unique identifier, type (e.g., graduate school, medical school), and other characteristics (e.g., Carnegie Classification)

 - Units by name, field, and highest degree granted

 3. Survey Design

-- Target population: The GSS target population is all academic institutions in the United States and its territories (Guam and Puerto Rico) that grant master’s degrees or doctorates in SEH fields.
-This population includes data for branch campuses, affiliated research centers and health facilities, and separately organized components, such as medical or dental schools, schools of nursing, and schools of public health.
+- Target population: The survey target population is all academic institutions in the United States and its territories (Guam and Puerto Rico) that grant master's or doctorate degrees in SEH fields.
+This population includes branch campuses, affiliated research centers and health facilities, and separately organized components, such as medical or dental schools, schools of nursing, and schools of public health.

-- Sample frame: Eligible academic institutions identified primarily through IPEDS.
+- Sample frame: The survey is a census in which eligible academic institutions are identified primarily through IPEDS.

 - Sample design: Not applicable.

 4. Data Collection and Processing

-Once coordinators are confirmed, they are provided access to the GSS Web survey to report aggregate counts on graduate students, postdocs, and doctorate-holding nonfaculty researchers in each eligible unit, as of the fall term of academic year 2014.
+Coordinators are provided access to the GSS Web survey to report aggregate counts on graduate students, postdocs, and doctorate-holding nonfaculty researchers in each eligible unit, as of the fall term of academic year 2015.
 A hard copy of the survey worksheets and GSS-eligible code lists are also mailed to the school coordinators as reference.
-A Web survey is the primary mode of data submission.
+The Web survey is the primary mode of data submission.

-Based on the review of respondent data and explanatory comments by the respondents, follow-up telephone calls are made to improve the accuracy of responses.
+Based on the review of respondent data and explanatory comments by the respondents, follow-up telephone calls are made to clarify responses, if needed.